-You must get verifiable explicit consent (they have to opt-in) from users who wish to use your services… like your IDX, forms product and any other lead generation tool or product that collects personal information.
+You must get verifiable explicit consent (they have to opt-in) from users who wish to use your services… like your real estate IDX, forms product and any other lead generation tool or product that collects personal information.
+Even if you don’t use our wordpress mls plugin, but you use another lead form, from say an MLS like FMLS (First MLS in GA), then you’ll need to follow these rules.
 You should also make sure that any service you use makes sure that you get verifiable consent and they keep clear records because the burden of proof is on the data controller (you).

 3. Website Cookies

 - Get explicit consent for installing tracking cookies

 - Only install tracking cookies once you’ve received consent, not before.

 4. Ensure All Your Technology Vendors Are GDPR Compliant